More Parts More Support

 Install Winter Tires

-Many people assume all-season tires are good enough for the winter, as the name implies that they should be.
-This, however, is not the case - especially where deep snow is regular.
+Many people assume that all-season tires are good enough for winter, as the name implies they should be.
+This, however, is not the case, especially where deep snow is a regular occurrence.
 Some cities, towns, and even entire countries (Canada) require cars to be equipped with snow tires between winter months for a good reason.

-One more thing to note is that the drastic change in temperature affects your tire pressures significantly.
+One more thing to note is that a drastic temperature change can significantly affect your tire pressures.
 As the ambient temperature falls, so will your tire pressure.
-We recommend checking tire pressures regularly throughout the winter as the temperature fluctuates.
-To top that off, as the winter goes on, the road surface usually gets worse.
-It's easy to have a pothole bend a wheel or damage a sidewall, which can create a slow leak.
+We recommend checking tire pressures regularly throughout the winter, as temperatures fluctuate.
+To top that off, as winter progresses, the road surface usually deteriorates.
+It's easy to bend a wheel or damage a sidewall in a pothole, which can create a slow leak.
 Regular inspection can keep you safe and prevent you from getting stuck on the road in the cold.
-Check out these affordable tire pressure gauges that we recommend keeping in your car.
+Consider these affordable tire pressure gauges, which we recommend keeping in your car.

-Good snow tires can turn any car into a car good for the snow.
-This article's header image is my 2005 MINI Cooper S. Everything that makes that car a go-kart that rips back roads all summer should make it terrible in the snow.
-It's lightweight, it has a poor weight distribution, and it's low to the ground.
+Good snow tires can transform any car into a vehicle well-suited for snow, even my 2005 MINI Cooper S, as seen in the header image.
+Everything that makes that car a go-kart that rips back roads all summer should make it terrible in the snow.
+It's lightweight, it has poor weight distribution, and it's low to the ground.
 But with the right snow tires installed, it refuses to get stuck.

 If you're looking for snow tire recommendations, the reviews on TireRack.com are a great place to start.
 Personally, I prefer Bridgestone Blizzaks or General Altimax Arctics for something with a bit lower price point.